ZipCPU/sdspi/README.md

   both SDIO and EMMC performance.
 This software is designed to work with the [FATFS library](http://elm-chan.org/fsw/ff/00index_e.html).

-- **OPT_DMA**: An optional DMA extension is planned, to allow data blocks to be transferred to memory at the full speed of the internal bus without CPU intervention.
+- **OPT_DMA**: An optional DMA extension is planned (not built), to allow data blocks to be transferred to memory at the full speed of the internal bus without CPU intervention.

   The DMA will be the focus of how the SDIO controller handles wider bus widths for higher throughput.